Ethical and Policy Factors in Care Coordination

 Slide 13:

-Ethical and Policy Issues Affecting the Care Coordination
+Ethical and Policy Issues Affecting Care Coordination

 Slide 14: